What is the difference between the MSP and the CSP Certification?

 The MSP separates itself from the CSP in the following ways:

-- Body of Knowledge: While both exams cover similar bodies of knowledge, the MSP prides itself on being the practicing safety professional’s certification.
+Body of Knowledge: While both exams cover similar bodies of knowledge, the MSP prides itself on being the practicing safety professional’s certification.
 What does this mean exactly?
 The MSP exam focuses on practical workplace safety knowledge that you, as a professional, use daily to keep your employees safe.
 The MSP exam focuses less on science, mathematics, and engineering and more on the laws and consensus standards that you, as a safety professional, work with every day.
+42.44% of the exam blueprint covers Laws and Standards.
+Only 4.10% of the exam blueprint covers Science and Mathematics.
 Click here to review the MSP examination blueprint.

-The CSP requires certificants to obtain 25 recertification points per 5-year cycle.
+- The CSP requires certificants to obtain 25 recertification points per 5-year cycle.
 These points can be earned through 10 activity categories.
 BCSP measures all acceptable activities in terms of recertification points.
 Certain activities state maximum points allowed amount per cycle or per year, while there are no limits to other activities.
-The CSP requires a $180 annual renewal fee.
+The CSP does not require a recertification fee; however, the CSP requires a $180 annual renewal fee.

 *Continuing Education Units (CEUs) One (1) CEU, which is the equivalent to ten (10) hours of instruction, equals one (1) recertification point.